 Plan your talk, and then give the talk to your empty office.
 Or your spouse.
 Or dog.
 Time it.
 You can even record it if you’d like, to see how you come off.
 This can be almost as nerve-wracking as an actual presentation, but the preparation and the self-knowledge will go a long way to helping you appear as the capable professional your are.

 It should go without saying that a presentation to the board – even one you know well – should be done professionally.
 Appropriate dress, careful language, friendly and engaging conversations that avoid getting too personal are all expected.

-But that doesn’t mean you can’t bring a sense of humor or a little personal flair into your presentation.
+But that doesn’t mean you can’t bring a sense of humor or a little personal flair into your board of directors presentation.
 The board doesn’t want a stiff, too polished report.
 Be prepared enough to present your data and conclusions in a conversational way that is friendly and accessible, not stiff and corporate.

 You’re not presenting to a judge but to colleagues, so finding that sweet spot between professional and conversational can put a little charm inside of the data you’re presenting, and make the whole thing more interesting and alive.